cacao-org/cacao/AOloopControl/examples/README.md

 From this point on, scripts can send commands to the fifo to change parameters, and run/stop processes.
 Alternatively, users can also use milk-fpsCTRL as an interactive GUI to perform these operations.

-The script **aorunscript** included in some of the examples performs these steps.
+Scripts **aorun-XXX-yyyyy** included in some of the examples perform these steps.

-    $ cp CONFNAME-conf/aorunscript .
-    $ ./aorunscript

-Each time aorunscript runs, it performs one step.
-Run it several times until done.
+    cacaouser:~/LOOPROOTDIR$ ./aorun-000-simstart

 Users are encouraged to read the script content as a template for writing custom scripts.